RouNNdeL/fit-combine/README.md

 `fit-combine <file1> <file2>` - uses the provided files.

-# Desclaimer
+# Disclaimer
-*FIT protocol or any associated documentation are an exclusive property of Garmin.*
+*FIT protocol or any associated documentation are the exclusive property of Garmin.*